The best Sony portrait lenses

 |

-In the middle of 2022, Sony decided to renew its 24-70mm f/2.8, the standard pro zoom lens for full frame, although the previous version was only released in 2016 (6 years of life for a pro version of a lens is relatively short, which shows that the 1st version was really lacking).
+In mid-2022, Sony decided to renew its 24-70mm f/2.8, the standard pro zoom lens for full-frame, although the previous version was only released in 2016 (a six-year life cycle for a pro version of a lens is relatively short, which shows that the first version was really lacking).

-This new version, released at the same price as the previous version, is therefore much more expensive than the Sigma Art but, unlike the GM I, it delivers better performance on almost all points.
+This new version, released at the same price as the previous version, is therefore much more expensive than the Sigma Art but, unlike the GM I, it delivers better performance in almost every area.
 It is lighter, a little shorter when retracted, offers excellent image quality from full aperture at all focal lengths, has the same features as the GM I and the Sigma Art and more (clickless aperture ring and “IRIS lock” switch), an even better AF and an even closer minimum focusing distance with almost no focus breathing.

-The Sigma Art is still an excellent choice but, this time, if you are willing to spend the price of the GM I, you will clearly be better off buying this GM II to have the best Sony can offer.
+The Sigma Art is still an excellent choice but, this time, if you are willing to spend the price of the GM I, you are clearly better off choosing this GM II to have the best Sony can offer.

 Sigma 24-70mm f/2.8 DG DN II Art